awwx/meteor-offline-data/README.md

 and method calls can complete in a different instance of the application.

 There are other aspects of offline functionality not addressed by this API.
 For example, conflict resolution can become more important when some updates are delayed in time by applications being offline.
-Unlike simply persisting data in the client with offline collections (which doesn't need participation by the server), a conflict resolution strategy might involve for example adding a last modified timestamp to server documents and then accepting, rejecting, or merging updates in a server method.
+A conflict resolution strategy might involve for example adding a last modified timestamp to server documents, and then accepting, rejecting, or perhaps merging updates in a server method.

 ## Offline API